Scrumpis/iwgc-circos/README.md

 ```

 ### Additional Tips
 If you are planning to include the Circos plot in a publication, you will likely need to make a few manual adjustments to the .config files in ```iwgc_circos/```.
 After making these config file adjustments, re-run Circos to generate a new plot with your updates.
-I tried to leave comments throughtout the config files as well.
 Below are some commonly made adjustments.

 **iwgc_circos.conf**
 - Reduce ```chromosomes_units =``` for very small genomes or increase for very big ones.
 Default 1000000 (1Mbp) should cover a broad size range.
 You will likely have to adjust ticks.conf if you change this.